Inslee working on job security policy so workers most at risk for coronavirus can stay home

-OLYMPIA — Gov. Jay Inslee Friday afternoon announced measures intended to protect workers who might be particularly vulnerable to the novel coronavirus.
+OLYMPIA — Gov. Jay Inslee Friday afternoon announced he is worked on measures intended to protect workers who might be particularly vulnerable to the novel coronavirus.

 Inslee said his office is working on a policy giving workers over 65 and those with underlying health conditions the legal right to leave work and stay at home for the duration of the outbreak, and “the financial means to be able to do that.”
 He said workers would also have the right to get their jobs back “when this blows over.”